This wolf art is made from a background of washable markers and a black silhouette!

 Inspired by the beautiful Rainbow Rainy Day Art from Rhythms of Play, I decided to use washable markers and water spray to make the background.

-My son and I filled a sheet of watercolour paper with scribbles using blue and grey pens.
+My son and I filled a sheet of watercolor paper with scribbles using blue and grey pens.

-Then we used a spray bottle filled with water to wet the picture, watching as the colours started to run into each other.
-(Note: the colours will run to whatever is under the paper – I placed a plastic placemat under each picture before spraying with water).
+Then we used a spray bottle filled with water to wet the picture, watching as the colors started to run into each other.
+(Note: the colors will run to whatever is under the paper – I placed a plastic placemat under each picture before spraying with water).

 The paper may start to curl and bend as it dries, so I had to weight ours down to get it flat again!

 My son cut out the wolf – he did a pretty good job!